 Teen Challenge Adventure Ranch for Boys enrolls boys from El Paso, Texas on its Northwest Arkansas Campus.
 It has private bedrooms for each of the boys, an exciting wilderness program, and it includes mission trips and equine therapy.

 If you are searching for therapeutic boarding schools or boys ranches in or near El Paso, Texas, be aware that Teen Challenge Adventure Ranch could possibly be precisely what you are searching for.
 Located in Northwest Arkansas, it is obviously a distance from El Paso, Texas, but that may be a good thing.
 Consider this: For teens needing intervention, time spent away from your hometown — away from the negative impact of friends and familiar places — away–separate from the pressure of friends and familiar places—might be precisely the right thing to start a big change.
-Parents from across the nation, including El Paso, Texas, choose Teen Challenge Adventure Ranch for their sons.
+Parents from across the nation, including El Paso, Texas, choose Teen Challenge Adventure Ranch for their son.

 Since we became the first residential Teen Challenge program for boys, Teen Challenge Adventure Ranch has been serving families for more than five decades.
 We believe that a relationship with Jesus Christ is the primary avenue for a lasting difference in the lives of the boys we serve.
 Every main element of our program is biblically based.
 We believe that centering our program on Christ explains why numerous boys have found success here, even where other programs didn’t work.